Greek Salad Dressing is a winner! Zesty lemon juice, tangy vinegar, and sweet honey make it perfect for many dishes, especially an easy Greek salad!

 Stored properly in an airtight container in the fridge, this Greek vinaigrette will keep for 5-7 days.

 If you have time, make this Greek Salad Dressing in advance.
-This dressing improves if it’s made in advance and chilled; the flavors meld together and intensify; plus, it’s just better chilled!
+This dressing tastes even better if made in advance and chilled because the flavors blend and intensify, plus it tastes better cold.

 More Salad Dressing Recipes